wuhuiucas/wuhuiucas.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-This is Hui Wu.
-I'm currently a Researcher at Baidu Inc., working closely with Dr. [Hengyi Cai](https://www.caihengyi.com/) on the  **mid-training** of large language models.
-I received my Ph.D. from the Aerospace Information Research Institute, Chinese Academy of Sciences in 2026.
+I'm Hui Wu, a Senior Engineer at Baidu Inc. I received my Ph.D. from the Aerospace Information Research Institute, Chinese Academy of Sciences, in 2026.
+Prior to that, I earned my B.E. from the University of Science and Technology Beijing in 2021.

-My research aims to understand and improve how foundation models acquire, retain, and apply knowledge throughout their training lifecycle.
-My current interests include:

-- **Mid-training**, with a focus on recovering and extending long-context capabilities of LLMs.
-- **Retrieval-Augmented Generation (RAG)**, in both unimodal and multimodal settings.
-- **Pre-training task design**, exploring objectives that yield stronger downstream generalization.
+My current research focuses on **LLM mid-training**, with an emphasis on improving the efficiency and effectiveness of large language model training.
+I am interested in how training data and training strategies influence model capabilities.
+Previously, I worked on retrieval-augmented generation (RAG), embodied AI (e.g., Minecraft agents), and downstream NLP tasks.

 # 🔥 News
 - *2026.05*: &nbsp;🎉🎉 Successfully passed my PhD defense! 🎓